Why Do Cats Wag Their Tails While Lying Down? 5 Reasons Explained

 2. Frustration

-If a cat is lying down and swishing its tail in wide arches, it could be a sign of frustration.
+If a cat is lying down and swishing their tail in wide arches, it could be a sign of frustration.
 If you attempt to pet your cat right then, your attention may be met with a scratch or your cat abruptly leaving the room.

 Cats can feel frustrated for a lot of different reasons, such as being woken up, being bothered, or simply having a bad day.
 Swishing their tail is a good way to communicate their frustration and release some pent-up energy, especially if it’s combined with restlessness or subtle grunts or moans.